natir/blog/content/long-read-misassemblies/index.md

 To perform assembly we use Minimap2 (version 2.16-r922) and Miniasm (version 0.3-r179) with recommended preset for each sequencing technology (`ava-ont` and `ava-pb`).

 We launch quast (version v5.0.2) with different value for parameter `extensive-min-size` 1.000, 2.000, 3.000, 4.000, 5.000, 6.000, 7.000, 8.000, 9.000, 10.000, 20.000, 30.000, 40.000, 50.0000 the parameter `--min-identity` was fix at 80 %.

+## Effect of min-identity parametre

+quast create a file `contigs_reports/minimap_output/{output-name}.coords` in the fourth column quast store the mapping quality.
+For each dataset we extract this value and plot in an histogram.

+{{ plotly(id="mapping_identity", src="mapping_identity.js") }}

+The black line mark quast the default identity value threshold, we can see a majority of alignment was under this threshold.

 ## Effect of increase extensive-min-size